20111176/sk-react-at2/README.md

 - Custom Components
   ![Custom components](Screenshots/image-1.png)

-- Each HTML page in the site, become a React components
+- Each HTML page in the site becomes a reusable React component.

   ![each html page into react components](Screenshots/image.png)

-- Components thorough chrome react extension
+- Components thoroughly covered in Chrome React Extension
   ![chrome extention](Screenshots/image-2.png)

-- Re use example
+- Reuse example
   ![re use components example](Screenshots/image-3.png)

 - Each component
   ![Recent Articles](Screenshots/image-4.png)

-- Re use footer components
+- Reuse footer components
   ![footer](Screenshots/image-5.png)

-- Re use header components
+- Reuse header components
   ![header](Screenshots/image-6.png)

 ## Bug & Issues

 [back](#index)

-1.
+1. Media Query Issue
+   When switching from full screen to mobile screen, navigation links are not displayed when clicking the hamburger button.
+This functionality worked on static pages but stopped working after breaking down into smaller components.

+2. Advanced Search Page CSS Error
+   There are two missing styles.
+This feature was working on single static pages but is not functioning properly after splitting into small components.